Linh91/CV/README.md

 #### Self motivated & driven

-I took it upon myself to teach myself basic coding in my spare time as I felt that HTML and CSS would be beneficial to my previous role as Digital Assistant and it wasn’t long before I discovered my  passion for programming.
-This lead me on the path to Makers Academy to pursue a career in program development.
+I took it upon myself to learn basic coding in my spare time as I felt it would be beneficial to my job a Digital Assistant and it wasn’t long before I discovered my passion for programming.
+This lead me on the path to Makers Academy to pursue a career in web development.

 I find coding to be enjoyable and mentally stimulating and I am determined to make a successful career in it.